 When powering your boat never exceed the maximum capacity stated on the capacity tag.
-Warning provisions have not been made for twin main engines.

 KICKER ENGINES

 Kicker engines up to 9 hp can be mounted on the port side of transom on boats rated for 150 hp and up.
 Provisions have been made for floatation in this location.